UDT-ITF/website/source/api/index.md

 terms of Unicode codepoints, and the texts returned as a result of invoking ITF APIs _MUST_ be in that form, unless the _OPTIONAL_ "raw" quality specifier is invoked.

-> DISCUSSION POINT: Is "raw" quality useful in the context of ITF?
-It may only make
-> sense to allow it for full text retrieval.
-> > MH: I assume that by 'full text retrieval' you are referring to the raw original underlying file and not the entire text returned by setting fragment to full.

 *ITF Text Resource*
 : An abstract textual work, identified by a unique identifier on an ITF-compliant server.
 A Text Resource may contain one or more single texts or multiple versions of a work.
 ITF makes no assumptions about the type or level of document that a Text Resource contains.